golobby/orm/README.md

 # GolobbyORM

-GoLobbyORM is a simple yet powerfull, fast, safe, customizable, type-safe database toolkit for Golang.
+GoLobbyORM is a simple yet powerful, fast, safe, customizable, type-safe database toolkit for Golang.

 ## Table Of Contents
 - [GolobbyORM](#golobbyorm)